What’s The Best Way To Promote My Self-Published Book?

 You might consider hiring an editor or a proofreader.

-When you publish your book, you need to select two genre categories and seven KDP keywords.
+When you publish your book, you need to select three genre categories and seven KDP keywords.

-Your selections will be critical to your chances of success because they will enable readers to find your title using the Search feature on Amazon and other retailers.
+Your selections will be critical to your chances of success because they will enable readers to find your title using Amazon’s and other retailers’ search features.

-You can do your research for your selections for free by using Amazon or Google, but you might want to invest in premium software for the task.
+You can research your selections for free by using Amazon or Google.
+However, you might want to invest in premium software for the task.

 Essential tools